 NOTE: You can provision the appliance with data even if SAS High-Performance Server Distributed Mode software is not installed on the appliance.

-The following subsections show how you can run the HPLOGISTIC procedure symmetrically and asymmetrically on a single data appliance and asymmetrically on distinct data and computing appliances.
+The following subsections show how you can run the HPLOGISTIC procedure asymmetrically on distinct data and computing appliances.